-- 1. University Vehicles, including those operated by the Associated Students and other University-related organizations shall be registered in the name of the University of California and licensed in accordance with Registration and Licensing of University-Owned Vehicles (BFB-BUS-19). - 2.
-University Vehicles, except Executive Vehicles and Vehicles used for special purposes (e.g., undercover police cars and authorized rideshare vehicles), must be conspicuously identified as the property of the University of California and are to be operated for business or official use only. - 3.
-Identification of these Vehicles shall be achieved by use of a decal or other device attached to the front and/or rear of each vehicle.
-These decals or other devices shall be standardized on a University-wide basis.
+- University vehicles, including those operated by the Associated Students and other University-related organizations shall be registered in the name of the University of California and licensed in accordance with Business and Finance Bulletin BUS-19/Registration and Licensing of University-Owned Vehicles. - 2.
+University of California vehicles, except executive vehicles and vehicles used for special purposes (e.g., undercover police cars and authorized rideshare vehicles), shall be conspicuously identified as the property of the University of California and are to be operated for business or official use only. - 3.
+Identification of these vehicles shall be achieved by use of a decal or other device attached to the front and/or rear of each vehicle.
+These decals or other devices shall be standardized on a University-wide basis. - 4.
+No other decals, stickers, or other signs, including dealer-identified license plate holders, shall be placed on any University vehicle, except that a University Location Official may authorize exceptions on a case-by-case basis.